jcampeny/nyu-project/README.md

 ## What is this? ##

-This is a root angular project to start other web applications based on AngularJS framework.
+This is an angular project seed to start web applications based on AngularJS framework and Wordpress as CMS.
-It has the most basic file structure and configuration to start any kind of projects.
+It has the most basic file structure and configuration to start this kind of projects.

 Works with:
  - Bootstrap